-Before 1857 in resistance to Colonial rule, many people uprisings found from different regions of India.
-To understand better, we divide these uprisings into three broad forms- Civil rebellions, Tribal uprising, and peasant movement.
+Before 1857 in resistance to Colonial rule, many people uprisings were found in different regions of India.
+To understand better, we divide these uprisings into three broad forms- Civil rebellions, Tribal uprisings, and peasant movements.

-Many factors were responsible for people’s uprisings against the British before 1857 as such –
+Many factors were responsible for people’s uprisings against the British before 1857 such –